 In order to do meaningful self-assessment and to plan for the future, departments need access to accurate data.
-The provost's office, in addition to providing other data departments may request, will generate the following historical data, made available to the department at the start of its program review.
+The provost's office will provide the annual dashboard data from the annual review process, in addition to providing other data as required below via Digital Measures or other standard reporting mechanisms.
+Departments may request additional data.
 This report will include data covering the period since the last review, or covering the previous 5-7 years for new programs or those who have not yet been reviewed: